 The South West Main Line is one of the busiest and most congested routes in the country and faces capacity constraints from rail services going into and out of Waterloo station.

-This recommendation remains open with a further review of the requirement in early 2020.
+This recommendation remains open with a further review of the requirement in Autumn 2020.

 Considering motorising and remotely controlling the ground frame controlled trailing crossover between Raynes Park and Motspur Park and creating a signalled route to turnback from the Up Branch platform at Raynes Park;